zincbase/zincdb/README.md

 ## Status

 The library is mostly feature complete, but still at an alpha level of stability, and is not ready for production use just yet.
-To help turn this into a mature, stable product, please report any unexpected error or behavior at the [issue tracker](https://github.com/zincbase/zincdb/issues).
+Breaking changes are still introduced quite frequently, both to the API and the underlying storage formats.
+If you choose to experiment with it, please report any unexpected error or behavior at the [issue tracker](https://github.com/zincbase/zincdb/issues).
+Your feedback would be highly appreciated!

 ## Platform compatibility